-Countries around the world are establishing legal regulations as to the chemical substances contained in products, for instance the RoHS directive (\3) and the REACH regulation (\4).
-The scope of such regulations is expanding on an almost day-to-day basis, covering more and more substances, products, and applications.
-The Fujitsu Group, using chemSHERPA (\5) as its standard format, investigates and acquires information on the chemical substances contained in our products.
-We share our findings with Group companies via our internal system, and allow relevant parties to access the information whenever necessary.
-We have established a system that allows for quick adaptation to revisions of laws/regulations and the enactment of new legal systems.
+Countries around the world are establishing legal regulations as to the chemical substances contained in products, for instance the RoHS directive (3) and the REACH regulation (4), with an increasing range of chemical substances, products and applications subject to these regulations.

+The Fujitsu Group, using chemSHERPA(5) as its standard format, investigates and acquires information on the chemical substances contained in our products.
+We also share this information within the Group, and have a system in place for quick adaptation when laws/regulations are revised or when new regulations are enacted.

-- (\3) RoHS directive: Directive on the Restriction of the Use of Certain Hazardous Substances in Electrical and Electronic Equipment - (\4) REACH regulation: Regulation for Registration, Evaluation, Authorization, and Restriction of Chemicals - (\5) chemSHERPA: Chemical Information Sharing and Exchange under Reporting Partnership in Supply Chain
+- (3) RoHS directive: Directive on the Restriction of the Use of Certain Hazardous Substances in Electrical and Electronic Equipment - (4) REACH regulation: Regulation for Registration, Evaluation, Authorization, and Restriction of Chemicals - (5) chemSHERPA: Chemical Information Sharing and Exchange under Reporting Partnership in Supply Chain

-Establishing a Chemical substance Management System (CMS) for Product Substances
+Establishing a Chemical Substance Management System (CMS) for Product Substances

-The Fujitsu Group not only asks business partners for information on chemical substances contained in their products; we also ask them to establish a Chemical substances Management System (CMS), based on the industry-standard JAMP (\6) guidelines on the management of chemical substances contained in products.
+In addition to obtaining information on chemical substances contained in our business partners' products, the Fujitsu Group also asks these partners to establish a Chemical Substances Management System (CMS) based on the industry-standard JAMP(6) guidelines for the management of such chemical substances.
 Doing so enables the Group to comply even more thoroughly with laws and regulations related to the chemical substances contained in our products.

-The Group also carries out CMS audits in order to confirm appropriate establishment and operation of such CMS.
-More specifically, Fujitsu's auditors implement on-site evaluation of the management status of the chemical substances contained in our business partners' products.
+The Group also carries out CMS audits in order to con. irm appropriate establishment and operation of such CMS.
+More specifically, Fujitsu Group's auditors implement on-site evaluation of the management status of the chemical substances contained in our business partners' products.
 If there are any inadequacies, auditors make requests for corrections and provide support for their enactment.
 Even after the establishment of CMS, we maintain awareness of its operation status through periodic audits.

-(\6) JAMP: Joint Article Management Promotion-Consortium.
+(6) JAMP: Joint Article Management Promotion-Consortium.